Image: Elliot Kneep

 Price:£20 including postage and packing within the UK

-What you receive: A photograph of an otter, adoption certificate, otter fact sheet, a fun 'pop-up' of your chosen species to make and colouring sheets if the adoption is for a child.
+What you'll receive: A photograph of an otter, adoption certificate, otter fact sheet, a fun 'pop-up' of your chosen species to make and colouring sheets if the adoption is for a child.

 Additional: Help us monitor and protect otter populations on our own nature reserves and across the county.
 Otters have successfully returned to our county's waterways following an absence of over 30 years Loss of wetland habitats and road casualties still hinder their recovery.
 Otters have been sighted at our wetland restorations at Hill Court Farm and Gwen Finch nature reserves.